prodomo/coap-observer/README.md

 * pip install -r requirements.txt

 ## Database Connection
 Please copy `example.cfg` and rename it to `config.cfg`.
-The programe will read this file to connect to mysql databasr.
+The programe will read this file to connect to mysql database.